togepige/video_caption_chrome_extension/README.md

 * Run `npm install`
 * Run `grunt`

+## Some notes
+1. If you add some files to public folder or any path not in the grunt watch list, run `grunt` to rebuild again.

 ## Usage
-Currently it is still in development stage so you can download it and install in Chrome extension page.
+Currently it is still under development so you can download it and install in Chrome extension page.
+After build with `grunt`, load the `build` folder to Chrome Extension.